1974 Beit She'an attack: The perpetrators

 After the attack the Palestinian militant organization Democratic Front for the Liberation of Palestine claimed responsibility for the attack.
 Prior to this attack the organization performed several major attacks against Israeli targets, including: the Avivim school bus massacre carried out on 22 May 1970, and the Ma'alot massacre carried out on 15 May 1974.

 Aftermath

 After the militants were killed, a large crowd of locals gathered around the building.
 The police and IDF forces at the site failed to stop them as the angry residents entered the apartment and threw the bodies of the militants out the window.
 The angry mob poured petrol on the bodies and torched them.
 The body of one of the victims was accidentally lit as well.
 The maltreatment of the militants bodies was later on condemned by the Minister Shimon Peres and Rabbi Shlomo Goren who participated in the funerals of the victims.

 Years after the event an avenue in Beit She'an was named "Shderat HaArba'ah" ("The Avenue of the Four") in memory of the victims of the attack.
+A synagogue was also built in Beit She'an named (היכל הארבעה) in memory of the victims.